Should You Fix It or Forget It? 3 Upgrades That Make Your Home Look Expensive and 3 That Waste Your Money in El Paso

 • The after-repair value (ARV) supports it in your neighborhood

 If that’s not you, you may be better off selling the house as-is instead of investing in major repairs.
+For many homeowners, avoiding months of renovations, contractor delays, and unexpected costs is reason enough to move forward with a faster sale.

 2. High-End Flooring in Budget-Friendly Areas